Scope of California Privacy Notice

 - Our collection and processing of information from employees, contractors or job applicants, which is governed by a separate notice; and

-- Personal Information that we collect and process about individuals acting in their capacity as representatives of our clients, prospective clients, vendors and other businesses with whom we conduct business, and which is necessary in the context of said business relationship.
+- Personal Information that we collect and process about individuals acting in their capacity as business representatives of our clients, prospective clients, vendors and other businesses with whom we conduct business, and which is necessary in the context of said business relationship, and which relates to due diligence or providing or receiving our services.

 Categories of Personal Information We Collect